The best neighborhoods in Rome

 The ultimate Rome neighborhoods guide

 When thinking of Rome, the Colosseum, the Spanish Steps and the Pantheon come to mind.
 But there’s so much more to Rome than just its most popular sites.
 The Eternal City is filled with eclectic neighbourhoods, from alternative quarters to trendy districts, each with a distinct personality.
-Here’s our guide to the coolest neighbourhoods and districts in Rome, and the best things to do in each!
+Here’s our guide to the coolest neighborhoods and districts in Rome, and the best things to do in each!

 The Centro Storico